Request or download the MATTR Pi SDK Trial Licence Agreement and the MATTR Customer Agreement and review these terms.

 }

-Include the mDocs verifier extension during initialisation:
+Include the mDocs verifier extension during initialization:

 import { init } from "@mattrglobal/verifier-sdk-react-native";